-We surveyed the six Sculptor group galaxies NGC 45, NGC 55, NGC 247, NGC 253, NGC 300, and NGC 7793 with the CTIO 4-m telescope, Mosaic II camera (Muller et al. 1998), and Washington CM and Harris R filters during the nights 11-14 Nov 1999 (Table 1).
-As its name implies, the Mosaic II camera tiles the focal plane with 8 SITe $2K \times 4K$ CCD chips, each of which we read out through a single amplifier per chip with total readout time of 160 s.
+We surveyed the six Sculptor group galaxies NGC 45, 55, 247, 253, 300, and 7793 with the CTIO 4 m telescope, Mosaic II camera (Muller et al. 1998), and Washington CM and Harris R filters during the nights 1999 November 11-14 (Table 1).
+As its name implies, the Mosaic II camera tiles the focal plane with eight SITe $2K \times 4K$ CCD chips, each of which we read out through a single amplifier per chip with total readout time of 160 s.
 The spaces between the chips leave blank columns and rows, each $\sim 15''$ wide.
-In order to fill in these gaps and to aid in cosmic ray removal, we typically used a 3-point dither sequence with 38'' telescope offsets between exposures.
-The images were taken under $\leq 1''$ seeing conditions; the last two nights were photometric, while the first was affected by some thin cirrus.
-We set our exposure times so as to achieve S/N~100 in R and $S/N \sim 50$ in C and M for GCs with $M_R \sim -5.5$ at a distance of 2 Mpc.
+To fill in these gaps and to aid in cosmic-ray removal, we typically used a three-point dither sequence with 38'' telescope offsets between exposures.

+The images were taken under $\lesssim 1''$ seeing conditions; the last two nights were photometric, while the first was affected by some thin cirrus.
+We set our exposure times so as to achieve S/N $\sim 100$ in R and S/N $\sim 50$ in C and M for GCs with $M_R \sim -5.5$ at a distance of 2 Mpc.
 The exposure times listed in Table 1 were calculated based on the distances listed in Côté et al. (1997).
 The distances to many Sculptor group galaxies have been revised since the time of our observations (Karachentsev et al. 2003); we use these updated distances throughout the analysis in this paper.

 The Mosaic II data were reduced in IRAF through the MSCRED package (Valdes 1997).
-The reduction steps included removal of the effects of electronic crosstalk between neighboring chips, subtraction of the line-by-line median of the overscan regions of each chip, trimming to remove extraneous pixels, subtraction of an averaged nightly bias image, and division by averaged flat field frames produced each afternoon by illuminating the white spot in the 4-m dome.
+The reduction steps included removal of the effects of electronic crosstalk between neighboring chips, subtraction of the line-by-line median of the overscan regions of each chip, trimming to remove extraneous pixels, subtraction of an averaged nightly bias image, and division by averaged flat-field frames produced each afternoon by illuminating the white spot in the 4 m dome.
 For the C and M filters, we found it necessary to correct for the differences between these dome flats and flats produced from observations of the dark sky.
-Because our deep images all contain galaxies measuring $\sim 10-20'$ across, we used Mosaic II CM images of Galactic halo fields taken by Mario Mateo and Robbie Dohm-Palmer during the nights 29 - 30 Oct 1999, and kindly provided to us by them, for the dark sky illumination corrections.
-These data were first processed and flat-fielded using dome flats taken during the same run.
+Because our deep images all contain galaxies measuring $\sim 10'-20'$ across, we used Mosaic II

+CM images of Galactic halo fields taken by Mario Mateo and Robbie Dohm-Palmer during the nights 1999 October 29-30, and kindly provided to us by them, for the dark-sky illumination corrections.
+These data were first processed and flatfielded using dome flats taken during the same run.
 We then used DoPHOT (Schechter, Mateo, & Saha 1993) to mask out the astronomical sources and combined the masked images through a pixel-by-pixel median operation.
-For the M data, we median filtered the combined dark sky image with an 11 pixel-wide box before dividing it into our Sculptor group and standard star images.
-For the C data, we found that the differences in flat-field features between the dark sky and dome-illuminated flats were too great to be adequately corrected with a median-filtered dark sky illumination frame.
-We thus divided the C dark sky illumination frame into our data without any filtering; the C images are thus effectively only flattened with a dark sky flat frame.
-The total counts in the C dark sky flat were ~ 5000 ADU, or ~ 10000 electrons; the flat field accuracy for the C filter should thus be $\sim 1\%$.
+For the M data, we median filtered the combined dark-sky image with an 11 pixel wide box before dividing it into our Sculptor group and standard-star images.
+For the C data, we found that the differences in flat-field features between the dark-sky and domeilluminated flats were too great to be adequately corrected with a median-filtered dark-sky illumination frame.
+We thus divided the C dark-sky illumination frame into our data without any filtering; the C images are thus effectively only flattened with a dark-sky flat frame.
+The total counts in the C dark-sky flat were $\sim$ 5000 ADU, or $\sim$ 10,000 electrons; the flat field accuracy for the C filter should thus be $\sim 1\%$ .